 Need Nashville, Memphis or Muscle Shoals in L.A.?
 The Barber's Basement Recording is the place you want to record.
 Credits include Willie Nelson, Zac Brown Band, Del McCoury, Yonder Mountain String Band, Shooter Jennings, Little Silver Hearts and more.

-Specializing in working with Americana singer/songwriters and bands, I can help develop songs and arrangements, bring session players to lay down pedal steel, fiddle and other authentic touches, the mix and master for a one stop shop for your next single or E.P.
+Specializing in working with Americana singer/songwriters and bands, I can help develop songs and arrangements, bring session players to lay down pedal steel, fiddle, a horn section and other authentic touches, the mix and master for a one stop shop for your next single or E.P.
 Don't have a band?
 No problem, I have a core group of solid roots players to bring out the best of your songs.

 Tell me about your project and how I can help, through the 'Contact' button above.